 24. Facility Certificate of Insurance Request

 This insurance covers your sanctioned use of facilities–gyms, buildings, etc. Some building owners want a specific insurance policy naming their building and your organization before they will allow you to rent their building.
-The region office will submit this request after the Club Director completes the above document.
+For more information, click here (must be logged in to club director account to access).

 25. Directors & Officers (D&O) Liability Insurance for Clubs is available for purchase through the region.
 This is a separate policy from the general liability coverage policy provided through USA Volleyball membership.
 Contact Region for more info and cost.